National Headquarters

 Where do I send donations?

-Donations to any of the AXPOW funds may be sent to National Headquarters in Arlington, Texas.
+Donations to AXPOW may be sent to National Headquarters in Arlington, Texas.
+The address is:

 American Ex-Prisoners of War

-I'm not an Ex-POW.
+I'm not eligible for membership in AXPOW.
 How can I subscribe to the EX-POW BULLETIN?

-The EX-POW BULLETIN is published 9 times a year.
+The EX-POW BULLETIN is published 4 times a year.
 The cost is $40 per calendar year.
 Send your subscription request to National Headquarters.
+Please note that if you are eligible for membership, your annual dues are equal to the subscription price.

-How do I submit articles or find out advertising rates for the EX-POW BULLETIN?
+How do I submit articles to the EX-POW BULLETIN?

-Submit articles to the Editor of the EX-POW BULLETIN, by USPS mail, email or fax.
-The Editor's email is editor@axpow.org.
-The fax number is 508-760-2008.
+Submit articles to the Editor of the EX-POW BULLETIN, by USPS mail or email The Editor's email is axpoweditor@comcast.net.
 The address is:

 Editor